freebsd/freebsd-src/sys/dev/hptmv/readme.txt

         Type '?' for a list of commands, 'help' for more detailed help. ok load hptmv
         /modules/hptmv.ko text=0xf571 data=0x2c8+0x254
-        ok autoboot
+        ok boot

+     For FreeBSD 5.x, you can select 6 on the boot menu to get a loader prompt.

+  7) You can add a below line into /boot/defaults/loader.conf to load the driver automatically:

+           hptmv_load="YES"

      Please refer to the installation guide in HighPoint FreeBSD driver release package for more information.

 #############################################################################
 Technical support and service